W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/iv-healing-as-release-from-rear/index.md

 (4) If a person’s fear level is too great to abandon the ego’s investment in guilt, seeking healing through the love of the Holy Spirit would merely re-inforece the underlying fear of this love.
 (Wapnick, F.A.J., p.78.)

 (6) As we all have experienced, magic *does* work at its own level. … Although it is not a mistake to use such agents [ie medicine or surgery], it *is* a mistake to ascribe healing properties to them, for they do not remove the causes that brought on the symptom.
-To believe that magic heals closes off the power of the miracle to undo the guilt that *is* the cause of sickness, “protecting” the guilt from healing by refusing to recognise its existence.
+To believe that magic heals closes off the power of the miracle to undo the guilt that *is* the cause of sickness, “protecting” the guilt from healing by refusing to recognize its existence.
 (Wapnick, F.A.J., p.78–79.) see [T-2.V.2:2](/text/2-the-separation-and-the-atonement/v-the-function-of-the-miracle-worker#2).
 :::
 {% endif %}